Learn someting new at the phoenix zoo

 The Phoenix Zoo is the ultimate destination for an enriching and memorable field trip!
 Whether you want to explore the Phoenix Zoo on your own during a self-guided field trip or want to enhance your trip with a guide-led excursion, the Phoenix Zoo is your learning destination!
 Field trips to the Phoenix Zoo are available year-round, with the exception of December 25th when the Zoo is closed.

-- We offer an educational rate for all Educational/Youth groups of $8.00 per person (including both children and chaperones) for admission to the Zoo for a minimum of 15 people.
-To qualify for this rate, all children must be accompanied by at least one adults (18 years and older) per 10 children.
+- We offer an educational rate for all youth groups of $15.00 per youth (3-17 years of age) and $20 per adult for admission to the Zoo for a minimum of 15 people.
+To qualify for this rate, all children must be accompanied by at least one adult (18 years and older) per 10 children.
+Rate applicable to youth groups, such as Scout troops, Boys & Girls Club, YMCA, and extracurricular programs.

 - Everyone that enters the Zoo needs to be accounted for in your headcount.
-We will be asking for total number of students and total number of adults/chaperones.
+We will be asking for total number of youth and total number of adults/chaperones.
+There must be at least one adult for every 10 students, with no more than one adult for every four student.

 - Any additional group members must be paid for at one time and enter with the prepaid group.
 Anyone not paying with and entering at the same time as the group will be charged the regular admission rate of $39.95 for adults and $29.95 for children ages 3-13.
 (It is up to the school to collect money and pay for any adults or chaperones to be included at the school group rate.
 Parents cannot pay separately)

-- We recommend that payment or purchase orders be received in advance of your visit for each person in your group.
-If you choose to pay on site, we accept payment in the form of school or organizational checks, credit cards (Visa, Mastercard, American Express, Discover) and cash.
+- We require that payment or purchase orders be received two days in advance of your visit for each person in your group.
+We accept payment in the form of school or organizational checks, credit cards (Visa, Mastercard, American Express, Discover) and cash.
 Please note that we no longer accept purchase orders on the day of entry.

-- Field trips are not booked until you receive a confirmation email from Phoenix Zoo Reservations.
+- Group trips are not booked until you receive a confirmation email from Phoenix Zoo Reservations.

 Thursdays and Fridays in February, March and April are the busiest times of the year for field trips.
 We limit group reservations each day to maximize your field trip experience therefore some dates may be unavailable.
 We recommend visiting earlier in the week or during other months throughout the year when the Zoo is less crowded.